 For over a decade, we have pioneered online nursing education across the nation.
 Our mission is to ensure our graduates are empowered to think critically; advocate for patients and the profession; and explore, generate and apply nursing knowledge in any setting.

-Graduates of this program meet the criteria for taking certification exams as Family Nurse Practitioners.
+The Commission on Collegiate Nursing Education accredits all of our nursing degree and certificate programs.
+As well, graduates of this program meet the criteria for taking certification exams as Family Nurse Practitioners.

 Ranked as one of the BEST Online Programs in U.S. News & World Report for 2019.

 For more information on the College of Nursing, please visit this site.

 “I spent 21 years in the Air Force as a critical care nurse.
 Because I was deployed frequently, I couldn’t go back to school in person, so I chose University of Cincinnati Online.
 I started my MSN when I was living in South Carolina and completed my clinicals while living in Italy.
 The program was flexible and was well established online.”

 Each Master of Science in Nursing (MSN) program can be done in as little as two years.
 There are additional options available for several programs that allow students to take these programs at a slower pace.
 Although these options extend the length of the selected program, they often make it a more feasible option for the student.

 The Post-Master’s Psychiatric Mental Health Nurse Practitioner program is a part-time program built to be completed in four semesters, or one year and four months.
 The Post-Master’s Family Nurse Practitioner program has no set time frame due to the extremely customizable nature of the curriculum.